-This Christmas, we invited our extended family to lunch at our house - excited to be able to host a big celebration in our new home.
-We asked everyone to bring something to make the day a little easier.
+This Christmas, we invited our extended family to lunch at our house - we were so excited to be able to host a big celebration in our new home.
+We asked everyone to bring something to eat to make the whole day a little easier.
 My sister-in-law Louise was on salads, and when she arrived, she went straight to the kitchen to finish putting them together.
 I sat back and noticed she was opening drawers and cabinets and finding things with ease, without having to ask.
 Everything seemed pretty intuitive.
 Which was awesome for me as the champagne had already been opened!

 When I asked if she needed any help, she answered: